Quality Care is Our Top Goal

 Some of the things we monitor are:

-Community Care conducts and annual member satisfaction survey.
+Community Care conducts an annual member satisfaction survey.
 One thing this survey measures is satisfaction with Community Care customer service staff.
-In 2022, our customer service member satisfaction rates were 72.7% for the adult survey and 64.9% for the child survey.
-The adult rate did not meet the 78% goal nor did the child rate meet the 72% goal.
-The adult and child scores decreased when compared to the 2021 rates.
+In 2024, our customer service member satisfaction rates were 72.47% for the adult survey and 66.5% for the child survey.
+The adult rate did not meet the 78% goal, nor did the child rate meet the 72% goal.
+The adult score slightly increased when compared to the 2023 rates.
+The child score decreased when compared to the 2023 rate.
 To continue to improve on these rates, several interventions were implemented and continue.
-Customer service staff end each call by asking, “Are you satisfied with you call today”.
+Customer service staff end each call by asking, “Are you satisfied with you call today.”
 If a member answers in the negative, the call is immediately routed to a customer service representative to address the issue.
 Customer service staff continue to receive trainings on different aspects of our available services to improve member satisfaction.
 In addition, an automated member satisfaction survey at the end of each call continues.
-Member report satisfaction with their calls over 97% of the time.
+Members report satisfaction with their calls over 97% of the time.

 The 30-day follow-up percentages post discharge were: